 Economic Insights: Trying to complete the puzzle

-The labor market hasn’t been this strong in half a century and yet inflation continues to be held at bay.
-And it’s a conundrum for the Fed.
+The labor market hasn’t been this strong in half a century, yet inflation continues to be held at bay, which is a conundrum for the Fed

 The unemployment rate fell to 3.6 percent, the lowest level in half a century.